smithhenryd/NN-Kernel-and-Rich-Regimes/README.md

 Completed by Henry Smith

-I am grateful to have been advised by Professor Harrison Zhou
+I am grateful to have been advised by Professor Harrison Zhou.

 Code Requirements: Python 3.7-3.9, TensorFlow 2.8